 What are the camping arrangements?

-What about internet and battery recharge?
+What about the internet and battery recharge?

 What is the weather like?

 The Mediterranean climate here provides a lot of sun and pleasant temperatures.
-From May to October the air temperature ranges from 20 to 32 degrees Celsius, while during July and August it often exceeds that number.
+From May to October, the air temperature ranges from 20 to 32 degrees Celsius, while during July and August it often exceeds that number.
 Sea temperature usually exceeds 20 degrees in early June and reaches 26 degrees in July.
-During this period it is mostly sunny and it rarely rains.
+During this period, it is mostly sunny, and it rarely rains.

 What about payments there?

-Are there shops, bars and restaurants available?
+Are there shops, bars, and restaurants available?

-Can my special dietary restrictions be accommodated?
+Can you accommodate my special dietary restrictions?

 What about water?

-Feel free to contact our team for any further questions
+Contact our team with any further questions